10 Marketing Tips to get your company growing again

 Marketing tip #3

 Fill your pipeline.
 By this I mean how can you get your customers and prospects interested in your products or services now, ready to buy when they are able to.
-Can you capture email addresses, book appointments over Zoom or Teams, send out samples in the post, grow a Facebook, Twitter or Instagram community?
+Can you capture email addresses, book appointments over Zoom or Teams, send out samples or a leaflet or Flyer in the post, grow a Facebook, Twitter or Instagram community?
 Make sure that you are ready to start growing again.

 Marketing tip #4